-(1) A permit to import is only required, if specified in Part 2: Specific Requirements.
+(1) A permit to import is only required if specified in Part 2: Specific Requirements.

-- (1) A phytosanitary certificate is required for all seed imported under Part 2: Specific Requirements and is optional for any seed for sowing listed in the MPI Plant Biosecurity Index (PBI) as "basic". - (2) The phytosanitary certificate must be issued by the exporting country National Plant Protection Organisation (NPPO) in accordance with ISPM 12: Guidelines for phytosanitary certificates. - (3) The phytosanitary certificate must include any additional declaration(s) required under Part 2: Specific Requirements. - (4) The phytosanitary certificate must certify that the seed has been inspected in accordance with appropriate official procedures and found to be free of any visually detectable regulated pests and conforms to New Zealand's import requirements. - (5) If visually detectable pests are found which are not listed in this IHS and BORIC, the certifying NPPO must establish their regulatory status prior to issuing the certificate. - (6) If the exporting NPPO is satisfied that the pre-shipment inspection activites have been carried out effectively, the following certification statement must be provided: - "This is to certify that the seeds described herein have been inspected and/or tested according to appropriate official procedures and considered to be free from the specified quarantine pests and to conform with current phytosanitary requirements".
+- (1) A phytosanitary certificate is required for all seed imported under Part 2: Specific Requirements and for all "basic" seed imported under Option 1 in 1.4(4). - (2) The phytosanitary certificate must be issued by the exporting country National Plant Protection Organisation (NPPO) in accordance with ISPM 12: Guidelines for phytosanitary certificates. - (3) The phytosanitary certificate must include any additional declaration(s) required under Part 2: Specific Requirements. - (4) The phytosanitary certificate must certify that the seed has been inspected in accordance with appropriate official procedures and found to be free of any visually detectable regulated pests and conforms to New Zealand's import requirements. - (5) If visually detectable pests are found which are not listed in this IHS and BORIC, the certifying NPPO must establish their regulatory status prior to issuing the certificate. - (6) If the exporting NPPO is satisfied that the pre-shipment inspection activites have been carried out effectively, the following certification statement must be provided: - "This is to certify that the seeds described herein have been inspected and/or tested according to appropriate official procedures and considered to be free from the specified quarantine pests and to conform with current phytosanitary requirements".

-- The phytosanitary certificate should contain sufficient detail to enable identification of the consignment and its component parts.
-Information should include: - lot number(s);
+The phytosanitary certificate should contain sufficient detail to enable identification of the consignment and its component parts.
+Information should include:

+- lot number(s);

 - number and description of packages;

 - country/place of origin of the seed; and

 - variety name(s).

 - If a visually detectable pest is not listed in this register, the certifying NPPO may contact MPI to establish the regulatory status of the pest.

 - Information about the regulated pests for New Zealand is available in BORIC.